mokoconsulting-tech/moko-copyright-touch/README.md

 3. Merge: project values override script defaults.
 4. Apply CLI/shortcut overrides last.
 5. For any parameter still missing, prompt the user.
+6. If a template is specified, load it from the `templates` directory and apply it with the resolved variables.

 ---